-• Provided to meet needs of the participant that are not met through the provision of hospital services;
+- Identified in the participant's service plan; - Provided to meet needs of the participant that are not met through the provision of hospital services; - Designed to ensure smooth transitions between the hospital and home and community-based settings, and to preserve the participant's functional abilities; and - Not a substitute for services that the hospital is obligated to provide through its conditions of participation or under Federal or state law, or under another applicable requirement.

-• Designed to ensure smooth transitions between the hospital and home and community-based settings, and to preserve the participant's functional abilities; and following:
+This service can only be provided in an acute care hospital to assist the participant with one or more of the following:

-• Not a substitute for services that the hospital is obligated to provide through its conditions of participation or under Federal or state law, or under another applicable requirement.
+- Communication:

-This service can only be provided in an acute care hospital to assist the participant with one or more of the
+- Intensive personal care; or

-• Behavioral support/stabilization as enumerated in the behavior support plan.
+- Behavioral support/stabilization as enumerated in the behavior support plan.